Setauket, New York: Modern history

 In the post-World War II era, Setauket experienced a population boom, as the remaining agricultural lots were filled in with residential developments.
 The Old Setauket Historic District was established to counteract this change, and a sizeable proportion of Setauket's housing stock continues to be pre-war.
 Extant historical homes include the 1709 Thompson House and the 1830 Sherwood-Jayne Museum.
 The Frank Melville Memorial Park was established in 1937 and preserves much of the land around the Setauket Mill Pond.

 The Setaukets were also influenced by the philanthropy of Ward Melville, owner of what would become CVS Corporation, throughout the Three Village area.
 Melville founded Stony Brook University, the campus of which abuts the Setaukets on their western side.
 A minority of the university's students and faculty now live in the Setaukets.
 Melville also created a New England–style village district in neighbouring Stony Brook, being the closest commercial hub to Setauket's western areas and complementing the role of Port Jefferson to the east.
-East Setauket is home to Renaissance Technologies, one of America's most profitable hedge funds, which was founded by Stony Brook University mathematics professor James Harris Simons.

 In 2012, local politicians formed a planning committee for the section of New York State Route 25A bordering Stony Brook University, shared between Setauket and Stony Brook.
 Much of this corridor is currently underused, with a handful of businesses in small strip malls.
 The concept is to create a more walkable downtown area that may attract business from students and long-term residents alike.

 In May 2014, a 3.5 mi bicycle path known as the Greenway Trail opened, connecting Setauket and Port Jefferson Station.
 Plans are being made to further expand the bicycle route to Wading River by converting defunct railroad tracks.

 The Greek Orthodox Monastery of the Holy Cross, headquarters of the Jerusalem Patriarchate in America, is located in Setauket.